-- (1) If desirable, language used by the company in its Phase II proposal to report Phase I progress may also be used in the final report. - (2) For each unclassified report, the company submitting the report should fill in Block 12 (Distribution/Availability Statement) of the SF 298, "Report Documentation Page," with the following statement: "Distribution authorized to U.S. Government only; Proprietary Information, (Date of Determination).
+- (1) If desirable, language used by the proposing small business concern in its Phase II proposal to report Phase I progress may also be used in the final report. - (2) For each unclassified report, the proposing small business concern submitting the report should fill in Block 12 (Distribution/Availability Statement) of the SF 298, "Report Documentation Page," with the following statement: "Distribution authorized to U.S. Government only; Proprietary Information, (Date of Determination).
 Other requests for this document shall be referred to the Component SBIR Program Office."

-Note: Data developed under a SBIR contract is subject to SBIR Data Rights which allow for protection under DFARS 252.227-7018 Class Deviation 2020-00007 (see Section 8.5,

-Technical Data Rights).
-The sponsoring DoD activity, after reviewing the company's entry in Block 12, has final responsibility for assigning a distribution statement.
+Note: Data developed under a SBIR contract is subject to SBIR Data Rights which allow for protection under DFARS 252.227-7018 Class Deviation 2020-00007 (see Section 8.5, Technical Data Rights).
+The sponsoring DoD activity, after reviewing the proposing small business concern's entry in Block 12, has final responsibility for assigning a distribution statement.

-For additional information on distribution statements see the following Defense Technical Information Center (DTIC) Web site: https://discover.dtic.mil/wp- content/uploads/2018/09/distribution_statements_and_reasonsSept2018.pdf
+For additional information on distribution statements see the following Defense Technical Information Center (DTIC) Web site: https://discover.dtic.mil/wp-content/uploads/2018/09/distribution statements and reasonsSept2018.pdf